 Dr. Cody Morelock (Ph.D., Chemistry & Biochemistry, ’14 and post-doctoral research fellow, Georgia Tech, B.S., Chemistry, ’09 – Furman University) is teaching Physics and Physical Science at Marietta High School in the Marietta City Schools system and completing teaching certification over the next two years.
 He enjoys spending time with his wife Julianna (also a teacher!) and his dog Charlie.

-Steven Morrison (M.S., Curriculum & Instruction at Tennessee Tech, ’17; B.S., Biology, Georgia Tech, 2015; B.S., Management, Georgia Tech, 2009) was completed a teacher residency, a master’s degree, and acquired Tennessee teaching certification through Project Inspire in Chattanooga.
+Steven Morrison (M.S., Curriculum & Instruction at Tennessee Tech, ’17; B.S., Biology, Georgia Tech, 2015; B.S., Management, Georgia Tech, 2009) completed a teaching residency, a master’s degree, and acquired Tennessee teaching certification through Project Inspire in Chattanooga.
 He is now a high school science teaching in Chattanooga.
 Watch Steven explain why he teaches.

 Lela Myrick (B.S., Applied Languages and Intercultural Studies, ’17) was a Spring 2017 Pre-Teaching Advising program intern with the not-for-profit STE(A)M Truck, a mobile makerspace for kids in grades K – 8, prior to graduating.
 She is now teaching full-time at New Horizons Bilingual School in the Dominican Republic.